updated

 I'm happy to teach what I know about alchemy, plant medicines and connecting with nature.

-I am connected with a couple communities in the area and there could be events that volunteers will be able to attend.
+I am connected with a couple communities in the area and there could be events or work opportunities that volunteers will be able to attend.

 • Help